mw00847/molecular-interactions/README.md

 # Project Overview
 This project uses Quantum Chemistry, FTIR Spectroscopy, and Machine Learning to uncover how the geometry of acetone water complexes shifts with changing concentration.

-- *Goal* Understand and predict how water geometries around acetone change with concentration by modelling IR shifts.
+* Understand and predict how water geometries around acetone change with concentration by modelling IR shifts.
-- *Approach* Generate QM optimised conformations and extract physical and spectral descriptors.
+* Generate QM optimised conformations and extract physical and spectral descriptors.
 Use a Conditional Graph Variational Autoencoder (VAE) to predict water geometries based on IR/QM features.
 Evaluate how frequently these generated geometries appear in molecular dynamics simulations.
-- *Analogy to Drug Discovery* This workflow mirrors virtual screening pipelines, generating conformers, scoring based on IR/QM criteria, and filtering based on H-bond geometry.
+*This workflow mirrors virtual screening pipelines, generating conformers, scoring based on IR/QM criteria, and filtering based on H-bond geometry.
 In place of binding affinity scores, the VAE is trained with loss functions that penalise deviations from experimentally derived IR frequency shifts, bond lengths and angles, analogous to optimising ligand poses against binding or activity targets.

 <p align="center">
   <img src="./ezgif.com-optimize.gif" alt="3D Rotation" width="400"/>